dotnet/docs/docs/core/deploying/single-file/overview.md

 - `RuntimeIdentifier`.
 Specifies the [OS and CPU type](../../rid-catalog.md) you're targeting.
 Also sets `<SelfContained>true</SelfContained>` by default.
 - `PublishReadyToRun`.
 Enables [ahead-of-time (AOT) compilation](../ready-to-run.md).

-Single-file apps are always OS and architecture-specific.
+Single file apps are always OS and architecture specific.
 You need to publish for each configuration, such as Linux x64, Linux ARM64, Windows x64, and so forth.

-Runtime configuration files, such as *\*.runtimeconfig.json* and *\*.deps.json*, are included in the single file.
+Runtime configuration files, such as _\*.runtimeconfig.json_ and _\*.deps.json_, are included in the single file.
 If an extra configuration file is needed, you can place it beside the single file.

 ## Publish a single file app - CLI